Dev-Soumyaranjan/Java-Coding-Questions/README.md

 - Adding comment in code is mandatory.Otherwise  program will not be acceptable.
 - Comment should be crisp and clear which can make one able to understand the logic of the program.

-  See the below exmaple which is justifying above two lines:
+  See the below example which is justifying above two lines:
   <img src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/code.png">

 ## 📌 Pushing the changes